-If you find that your health insurance organization will not cover the type of hyperhidrosis treatment your physician recommends, enlist the help of your physician (or his or her staff) to question and appeal the organization’s decision.
-Remember, hyperhidrosis is a serious medical condition and research has shown that it has a significant negative impact on one's quality of life.
+If you find that your health insurance organization will not cover the type of hyperhidrosis treatment your healthcare provider recommends, enlist the help of your physician, physician assistant or nurse practitioner (or medical office staff) to question and appeal the organization’s decision.
+Remember, hyperhidrosis is a serious and relatively common medical condition that research has shown has significant negative impacts on quality of life, physical health and mental wellbeing (see the key facts here).
 With this in mind, ask your insurance company's decision-makers to reconsider.

 - Call your insurance company.
 There’s usually a toll-free or "800" number you can use.
 You will most likely end up speaking with a customer service representative.
 Don’t be afraid to ask for his or her manager.